grubaughlab/Kingfisher_protocols/README.md

 # Kingfisher_protocols
-Protocols (.bdz files) for extracting RNA and purifying DNA using the Kingfisher robot.
+Protocols (.bdz files) for extracting RNA and purifying DNA using the KingFisher Flex magnetic robot (https://www.thermofisher.com/order/catalog/product/5400610).
 These work with our open-source next-generation sequencing protocols: http://grubaughlab.com/open-science/amplicon-sequencing/

 purification.bdz - program used to purify DNA after PCR and library preperation.